SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 SMS are used throughout the application for various features like [two-factors authentication](/guides/users-guide/administration#tfa) and user notifications, i.e. on alarms.

-### <a name="platform-config"></a> Enterprise Edition
+## <a name="platform-config"></a> Enterprise Edition

-In the "Enterprise edition" page you can specify settings which are only available to users of the Enterprise edition of Cumulocity.
+In the "Enterprise edition" page under the "Settings" menu, you can specify settings which are only available to users of the Enterprise edition of Cumulocity.

-#### Branding
+### Branding

 In the "Branding" tab, you can fully customize the look of your tenants to your own preferences.